randy-johnson/boxlang-docs/getting-started/overview/syntax-style-guide/README.md

 name = threadname = taskName = "I am Spartacus!"
 ```

-This will create the 3 variables in the `variables` scope with the name "I am Spartacus!"
+This will create the 3 variables in the `variables` scope with the value "I am Spartacus!"

 ## Switch Statements